Lamar Odom And Tristan Thompson Fight Over Khloe Kardashian, Source Claims

 — Erika Villanueva (@eksville) March 8, 2017

-Although many criticized Khloe for being unduly suspicious and jealous, others absolved her of blame, saying that after her experience with her ex-husband, Odom, she has learned to be cautious.
+Although many criticized Khloe for being unduly suspicious and jealous, others absolved her of blame, saying that after her experience with her ex-husband, she has learned to be cautious.

 “Tristan has been juggling both women (Khloe and Jody) this whole time,” a source said, according to Hollywood Life.
 “Whenever he goes to Jordy’s he says it only to see the baby, but he’s still sleeping with her.
 It’s the perfect cover-up.”